-the most recent date and time when the identity accessed the system (users only)
+the most recent date and time when the user or role accessed the system

-Select the name of an item in the list to view the details page for that specific item.
-See below.
+Select the name of an item in the list to view the access details for that specific item.

 Viewing Access Details for an Identity

 The details page for an identity provides a summary of security and access policies affecting that identity.
 Information is organized into tiles based on the type of identity and the data discovered by Cloud Access Management.
 For example, here's what the details page looks like for a user identity:

 Alerts - These numbers represent the violations discovered for this identity based on severity.
 Select this tile for a detailed view into these alerts.
 For more information, see Viewing and Triaging Alerts.

 Objects - These numbers represent the number of cloud objects and services that this identity is using and the total number the identity has access to through cloud security policies and controls.

 Privileges - This number refers to the total number of privileges associated with this identity.
 For users, federated users, and service accounts, the number of privileges currently being used (out of the total) is also displayed.
 Select this tile to view the list of privileges along with the usage information in the table below.

 Roles - This tile displays the total number of roles currently assigned to this identity, as well as the number that are currently being used (displayed for users, federated users, and service accounts only).

 Members - This number refers to the total number of members in the selected group (displayed for groups and federated groups only).